Breakfast Menu Options for an Event or Business Meeting

 - Fresh granola bars made by the executive chef

-- Freshly prepared omelet station and chef
+- Freshly prepared omelet station

-A final note: request that the venue provides a second type of breakfast meat, such as turkey bacon or turkey sausage in addition to traditional pork items.
+A final note: Request that the venue provides a second type of breakfast meat, such as turkey bacon or turkey sausage in addition to traditional pork items.

 100 Attendee Healthy Breakfast Menu